pmitros/cpsd-lottery/docs/language.md

 # Immersion / World Language Programs
 We decided to add a section on immersion programs because they are choices offered in the lottery.
-You **cannot** be mandatory assigned to an immersion program, so if you like the idea of your child learning another language, find out more and make a decision.
+You **cannot** be mandatorily assigned to an immersion program, so if you like the idea of your child learning another language, find out more and make a decision.

 There are three dual-immersion programs at Cambridge, where students learn both English and another language starting in kindergarten (usually about half day in each), see
 [official description](http://www.cpsd.us/departments/frc/waitlist_transfers/immersion_program)).